 “If you can walk you can dance, and if you can talk you can sing.” – Proverb from Zimbabwe

-In my 15 years of teaching, I have instructed virtually all ages, from newborns to senior citizens.
+In over 17 years of teaching, I have instructed virtually all ages, from newborns to senior citizens.
 I teach a variety of music on instruments, including piano, voice, woodwinds, brass, strings, and percussion, as well as music theory and beginning music writing.

 Lebanon Valley College, Annville, Pennsylvania, Bachelor of Science degree in Music Education, concentration in Piano and minor in Art.

 Irish World Academy of Music and Dance at University of Limerick in Ireland, Masters in Ethnomusicology.

 Orff Level I

 “The Mood of the Fifth” Early Music Education, Waldorf Philosophy

 Storytelling and Crafts, Waldorf Philosophy